univmalik/RI-YOLO/README.md

 # RI-YOLO
 Rotationally Invariant Yolo bounding boxes!

 This program will create additional datasets for yolo/SSD etc rotated 90, 180 and 270 degrees.
+It will create both the jpgs and text files for the bounding boxes.

 To create even more datasets which take in additional orientations and spatial distortions, see Keras image data augmentation